Gorlice–Tarnów offensive: The battle

 Falkenhayn moved German Supreme Headquarters, OHL (Oberste Heeresleitung), to Pless in Silesia, an hour's drive from Austrian headquarters.
 To prevent spying, the local inhabitants were moved out of the buildup area.
 In the north the German 9th and 10th Armies made diversionary attacks that threatened Riga.
 On 22 April, the Germans launched the first poison gas attack near Ypres, divulging what might have been a decisive weapon merely to distract the Allies in the west.
 Mackensen had ten infantry and one cavalry divisions (126,000 men, 457 light guns, 159 heavy pieces, and 96 mortars) along the 42 km length of the breakthrough sector.
 Facing him were five Russian divisions consisting of 60,000 men but desperately short on artillery.
 For fire support, the Russians could only count on 141 light artillery pieces and four heavy guns.
 One of the four burst as soon as the battle began.

 The Russian supreme commander, the Grand Duke Nicholas Nicholaevitch, learned that Germans had arrived on their flank but did not make a counter-move.

 On 1 May, the Central Powers' artillery opened harassing fire, zeroing in their guns.
 The following morning at 0600 they began a sustained bombardment from field guns to heavy howitzers, at 0900 the mortars joined in.
 The huge mortar shells were especially terrifying, their blast killed men tens of meters from the explosion.
-The Russian fortifications were "... more ditches than trenches."
+The Russian defense lines were "... more ditches than trenches."
 According to François, "The mortars began their destructive work.
 The ground trembled, hell seemed to be let loose."
 According to Arz, "Our tension peaked as the infantry set off from their assault positions precisely at 10 o'clock."
 Mackensen had already defined "lines that should be reached in a uniform and if possible simultaneous manner, without preventing the troops from collectively moving on to secure the next sector where possible."
 After the first day, Mackensen reported, So far, everything is proceeding well", and on 3 May he reported 12,000 prisoners had been captured.
 François reported, "Gorlice was almost demolished; the section of the town that had been fighting resembled a sea of ruins."
 Mackensen then issued orders for the advance upon the River Wisłoka as the next objective, which constituted the Russian third and final line of defense.
 In the meantime, Russian reserves in the form of the 3rd Caucasian Corps, could not provide relief for at least a day.
 Yet, since this corps was committed to battle piecemeal, they proved of limited value in hindering the German advance.